 We often talk about improving productivity in a business, but what does that actually mean?
 How do you measure productivity?
 And is that something you should even be doing?

 Understanding and measuring employee productivity is one of the most importance aspects of job management.
 Team members are encouraged to improve their own personal productivity, and this is often tied to performance incentives.
 One of a main benefits of tracking time with an application like WorkflowMax is the ability to easily view productivity stats for different jobs and team members.
 Each employee can review their hours worked and the amount of time they spend on each project, and gain benchmarks from which they can improve.

 But is this a valuable tool for business, or is it placing emphasis on the wrong metrics?
 Are we so worried about how fast we work, how many units we push, how many calls we answer, that we neglect other important factors?

 Why you need performance metrics

 Performance metrics are, first and foremost, for your team.
-Employees like feedback.
+Employees like feedback and want to feel engaged.
 They want to know areas where they can improve, and they also want to be able to see where they’re doing well.
-It’s a great feeling knowing you have strengths in a particular area.
+It’s a great feeling knowing you have strengths in a particular area, and this kind of communication has only become more important in the age of remote work.

 Feedback is best when it’s backed up with data.
 Otherwise, it can be based far too much on heresy and personal judgements.
 And we all know these can be wrong from time to time.
 If you, as the manager, only ever see a certain employee coming back from lunch or coffee and joking around, then you might assume they are slacking off.
 In reality, they could be the most high-performing team member you have, and those breaks are a vital part of their process.
 But without metrics, you don’t know.